So you want to protect your vehicle but can’t decide which theft deterrent is right for you?

 A steering wheel lock or wheel lock is nearly impossible to remove.
 If outright theft is the goal, a thief will likely walk right past your car as both locks are highly visible.
 Criminals have too many choices to waste time trying to cut these devices off.

 The Keep Device anchors into a cupholder.
 With a few turns of the wrist, expandable legs extend until they are locked in.

 Once engaged, the device remains locked in place until the user disengages through the mobile app.
 And trying to remove a device with an alarm as loud as a chainsaw is not for the faint of heart.

 The decision on which car theft deterrent is right for you comes down to function and price.
 Most devices that we reviewed have a price tag under $100 but are limited in features.
 For example, you might need to pair a steering wheel lock with a dashcam and kill switch for complete protection.

 As with most things, you get what you pay for.
-If you want a high technology solution with few drawbacks and maximum effectiveness, you won’t find a better solution than Keep’s Knight device.
+If you want a high technology solution with few drawbacks and maximum effectiveness, you won’t find a better solution than the Keep Device.